babo/bigquery-prezi/prezi.md

 - data output
     - easy data management with ACL (Access control list)
     - joined and shared datasets
-- highly paralleized, compressed, replicated storage
+- highly parallelized, compressed, replicated storage

 ???
 - started as an internal only product, one of the secret sauce of google's success